CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 Estimate: 7 hours

-- A user needs a status bar to be notified when errors in the program occur (TODO)
+- A user needs a status bar so that they can be notified when errors in the program occur (BUGGY)

 Estimate: 9 hours

+Note: Need to catch error and send to the status label

 - A user needs a GUI menu system so that they can navigate the program (BUGGY)

 Estimate: 2 hours

+Note: Need action when pressing info, about or guide menu option

 ### Completed